xplodingeggo/rocketspoof/README.md

 It will prompt you for the name you want and whether to enable debug mode and stuff. just make sure you say yes to auto proxy

 # Systemd service setup
 This makes it so you dont need to run the script every time you want your name to be spoofed and its done automatically.
-Only works if your pc uses systemd services
+Only works if your pc uses systemd services.
+The name of the service is `rl-name-spoof`
 * Place rl-name-spoof into /opt/rl-name-spoof (create the directory)
 * create a config file called rl-name-spoof.conf in /etc/
 * put something like this in it (replace the name to what you want)